 Credits: GDCA Standard

-Dogs do speak, but only to those who know how to listen. ~ Orhan Pamuk PROUDLY BRED BY AN AKC SIlVER BREEDER OF MERIT AND H.E.A.R.T (HEALTH, EDUCATION, ACCOUNTABILITY, RESPONSIBILITY & TRADITION)
+Dogs do speak, but only to those who know how to listen. ~ Orhan Pamuk PROUDLY BRED BY AN AKC GOLD BREEDER OF MERIT AND H.E.A.R.T (HEALTH, EDUCATION, ACCOUNTABILITY, RESPONSIBILITY & TRADITION)

 Created and maintained by Ellenni Danes all rights reserved 2020.
 All material and pictures with in these pages are property of Ellenni Danes and may not to be reproduced with out written permission.
 Website Designed and maintained by Ellenni Danes